flaxmans/CompBio_on_git/Datasets/COVID-19/Basic_Virus_Biology.md

-# The Basic Biology of Viruses
+# Basic Biology of Viruses
 A brief introduction compiled by Sam Flaxman, Ph.D., Associate Professor of Ecology and Evolutionary Biology at the University of Colorado Boulder.

 Though many guides exist on the web, a non-biologist friend asked me to put this together, so I thought I would share.
 Comments and suggestions are welcome (email to samuel.flaxman@colorado.edu).